 According to the degree of involvement of organs and tissues in the pathological process, the following types are distinguished:

-• local or focal, characterized by the defeat of a limited area or a separate organ.
+• local or focal, characterized by damage to a limited area or a separate organ.

-Superficial candidiasis can be manifested by stomatitis, lesions of the lips and tongue, the formation of candidal seizures, a pathological process in the vagina and its vestibule or the glans and foreskin of the penis, colonization of large folds of the skin, skin of the palms and feet by the fungus.
+Superficial candidiasis can manifest itself as stomatitis, damage to the lips and tongue, the formation of candidiasis, a pathological process in the vagina and its vestibule or the head and foreskin of the penis, colonization of large folds of skin, the skin of the palms and feet by the fungus.

-Generalized candidiasis is diagnosed when Candida fungi enter the systemic circulation, which is rare (against the background of severe immunodeficiency states, in extremely malnourished patients).
+Generalized candidiasis is diagnosed when Candida fungi enter the systemic bloodstream, which is rare (against the background of severe immunodeficiency states, in extremely malnourished patients).

 • acute form;